Joana311/web-scraping/notes.md

     [x] getServerSession is sometimes returning another users account info.
-        * seems to be caused by turning on ssr for trpc. *
+        * seems to be caused by turning on ssr for trpc. * [ ] searching for a particular term only returns results the first time you perform that search. probably cause by the way im using useRef and react-query.

 ## Minor Bugs